 Here's a helpful list of basic herbal action categories with examples of uses and herbs.
 You might find that some of these definitions are a bit different from one herbalist to the next, but this simplified guide is a great place to start the journey.

-Herbs that are drying, drawing, and constricting to help create a barrier for healing.
+Herbs that are drying, drawing, and constricting help to create a barrier.
 Look for that "puckered" feeling.
-Topical astringents can be used to soothe bug bites and burns, help pull out splinters, dry out oozing sores, tighten tissue and gums, tone the skin, and stop bleeding.
-Internally, astringents work to help tone mucus membranes and dry up conditions of excess, like diarrhea, too much urine, or profuse sweating.
+Topical astringents can be used to help pull out splinters and tone the skin.
+Internally, astringents work to help tone mucus membranes and dry up conditions of excess, like occasional diarrhea or too much urine.

 A few astringent herbs: